Change Keyboard Dictation preferences on Mac

 If you don’t see the language you want in the pop-up menu, choose Add Language or Customize to download it.
 You can download multiple languages.

 If you no longer want to use a language you downloaded, you can remove it.
 Click the Language pop-up menu, choose Customize, then deselect the language you don’t want to use.

-To create a shortcut that’s not in the list, choose Customize, then press the keys you want to use.
+To create your own shortcut, click the Shortcut pop-up menu, choose Customize, then press the keys you want to use.
 For example, you could press Option-Z.

 About Dictation & Privacy

-To share or stop sharing audio recordings with Apple at any time, select or deselect the Improve Siri & Dictation checkbox in the Analytics & Improvements section of Privacy preferences.
+To share or stop sharing audio recordings with Apple at any time, select or deselect the Improve Siri & Dictation checkbox in the Analytics & Improvements section of Privacy preferences in Security & Privacy.
 See Change Privacy preferences.